-Directly or through partners with intimate knowledge of the context, WISE works with communities to address their water, sanitation, hygiene and/or waste management priorities.
+Directly or through partners with intimate knowledge of the context, WISE works with communities to address their water, sanitation, hygiene (WASH), waste management, and other priorities.
 We emphasise active participation and collective action with the community, where they have ownership over their own needs and decisions.

 Phnom Sanitation Project, Cambodia

 Phnom Village has had the lowest access to sanitation in their commune.
 Over 70 of the village’s 101 households did not have a latrine when WISE first visited in 2016.
 WISE is working with Neakpoan Organization for Development (NOD) to improve sanitation and hygiene practices, starting with a latrine construction subsidy scheme for poor households.
 We completed a pilot with five households in January 2019 and are in the process of consulting with the village on next steps.

 - Bringing the project forward, published 12 June 2019

 - Pilot subsidy scheme launch activity report, Jul 2018: English